 To track a user’s original source, there are several different methods.
 Web attribution providers will require the use of HTTP referrer, a parameter passed from the server telling the webpage what domain the user was on before.
 They will also make use of URL parameters (e.g., example.com/product?source=facebook&medium=cpc).
 Attribution providers can also use network-based attribution methods to look at cross-domain cookies to help determine a user’s source.

 Regardless of the method, the identification of a user’s source on the web is a solved problem.

 Mobile applications were built without the notion of cookies.
-They were inherently different than the web in the sense that they existed as siloed entities, not a part of the “web” like a website.
-Recognizing the need to identify users from app to app across multiple sessions, Apple and Google have developed their own solutions, the IDFA (IDentifier For Advertisers) for iOS and the GAID (Google Advertising ID) for Android.
+They are inherently different than the web in the sense that they existed as siloed entities, not a part of the “web” like a website.
+Recognizing the need to identify users from app to app across multiple sessions, Apple and Google have developed their own solutions, the IDFA (Identifier For Advertisers) for iOS and the GAID (Google Advertising ID) for Android.
 These are device-specific identifiers that allow apps to identify users moving from app to app through advertisements.

 If users do not opt in to device-level ad tracking on iOS, then SKAdNetwork, Apple’s aggregate attribution framework, is the only acceptable alternative for app attribution on iOS.

 As of today, GAID’s do not require user opt-in, and Branch will continue using GAIDs on Android because they provide the most accurate measurement.
 However, users are able to reset and turn them off for tracking purposes.
 We fully expect that Google will eventually deprecate the GAID at some point, which means the mobile industry should prepare for a future in which there are no persistent, platform-wide identifiers.